13 Essential Online Collaboration Tools for Boosting Productivity

 • Free for personal use

-• Comes with Google Workspace which has business plans starting at $6 per user/month (for the annual plan)
+• Comes with Google Workspace which has business plans starting at $6 per user/month

 What it’s best for: